programmerraja/MyBlog/content/notes/2024/Linux.md

 - `id`: The percentage of CPU time spent idle.
 - `wa`: The percentage of CPU time spent waiting for I/O.
 - `st`: The percentage of CPU time spent in steal mode (usually due to virtualization).

+TO get no of system call used by the program

+`sudo strace  -c  node filename.js` -> will print all sys call and time it take